-The bricks we supply and in the pictures below are authentic reclaimed brick.
+The bricks we supply and in the pictures below are authentic reclaimed bricks.
 It is possible to source engineered new brick tiles, however, these are often much more polished, refined and don’t provide the same aesthetic as reclaimed Klinker bricks.
 We have been supplying reclaimed brick tile for over 20 years now and these are just some of the floors we have supplied.

 Below you can see a light brick tile (LUBP) with creams, sandstones and light pinkish hues. we love the texture and patina of this floor and really provides character without being too strong in colour. the grout is a light grout that blends in with the bricks.